Three-body contact for fermions. I. General relations: Relations for finite-range models

-\section{Three-body loss rate}
+\subsection{Three-body loss rate}

 In ultracold atom experiments, three-body losses generically take place, being a manifestation of the fact that the true equilibrium state at such low temperatures is not gaseous (with the exception of polarized hydrogen).
 In this Section we relate the rate of three-body losses to the three-body contact.
-This is analogous to the known relation\footnote{ Namely, the event rate for two-body losses is $\Gamma_2 \simeq \hbar/(2\pi m)\ {\rm Im}\!\left(1/a_2\right)\,C_2$ in the (experimentally unusual) situation where the states $\UP$ and~$\down$ populated in the gas are not the two energetically lowest atomic internal states, so that inelastic two-body collisions towards lower lying states are energetically allowed, which gives an imaginary part to $a_2$, assumed to be small compared to ${\rm Re}\,a_2$~\cite{BraatenC,BraatenLindblad}.} between two-body loss rate and $C_2$, although the three-body case is significantly more involved.

-\subsection{Simple finite-range interaction}
+\subsubsection{Simple finite-range interaction}